Assistant Secretary of the Navy (Energy, Installations and Environment)

-The Assistant Secretary of the Navy (Energy, Installations and Environment) (abbreviated ASN(EI&E)) is a civilian office in the United States Navy established in 1990.
-The Assistant Secretary of the Navy (Energy, Installations and Environment) reports to the Under Secretary of the Navy, who in turn reports to the United States Secretary of the Navy.
+Assistant Secretary of the Navy (Energy, Installations and Environment) (abbreviated ASN(EI&E)) is a civilian office in the United States Navy established in 1990.
+The assistant secretary of the navy (energy, installations and environment) reports to the under secretary of the navy, who in turn reports to the secretary.

-The Assistant Secretary of the Navy (Energy, Installations and Environment) is responsible for greater energy security, acquiring and disposing of the Navy's real property; constructing and maintaining all US naval installations; overseeing occupational health and safety issues for all Navy personnel (military and civilian); overseeing the Navy's environmental protection, planning, and restoration efforts; and overseeing the Navy's efforts to conserve cultural and natural resources.
+The assistant secretary of the navy (energy, installations and environment) is responsible for greater energy security, acquiring and disposing of the navy's real property; constructing and maintaining all US naval installations; overseeing occupational health and safety issues for all navy personnel (military and civilian); overseeing the navy's environmental protection, planning, and restoration efforts; and overseeing the navy's efforts to conserve cultural and natural resources.